SetProtocol/STIPS/STIPS/STIP-009.md

     - *Answer*
 - [ ] How do we validate that trades for *x* asset are actually for *x* asset when the trade is encoded in a bunch of bytedata?
     - *Answer*
+- [ ] What data needs to be held on every extension?
+What data needs to be passed in for initialization on each extension?
+    - *Initialization and Data Needs:*
+        - *SetToken address*
+        - *Manager contract address*
+- [ ] Do we need an initialization flow similar to SetTokens/modules?
+    - *Answer*
+- [ ] During migration when does the EOA manager update the manager address to the deployed manager?
+    - *Current thoughts are that extension initialization and module initialization happen in same step.
+However the manager would need to be the manager contract at that point for it to not fail.
+Given that the initialization step is being called by the factory we would need to update the manager on the SetToken before initialization*

 ## Feasibility Analysis
 **Single-use vs. Mutli-use Manager Contracts**